Thigh Pain

 • strength work for muscle or tendon recovery

-• hip and thigh control drills when they match your findings
+• hip, knee, and trunk control drills when they match your findings

-• a staged return to running, kicking, lifting, or sport
+• a staged return to running, kicking, lifting, gym, or sport

 • medical review when signs suggest a more serious cause